 The impact of removing the miscellaneous deduction for bitcoin users is mitigated by the former deduction’s 2 percent floor and the fact that investors had to itemize in order to get it, Vandrew and Jason M. Tyra of Jason M. Tyra, CPA, PLLC, in Dallas, said.
 Because of that floor, “the volume of people that could have done it anyway is probably really low,” Tyra told Bloomberg Tax.

-Even so, Tyra and Vandrew said they’ve had clients calling to ask if they should re-characterize themselves as traders—meaning that buying and selling bitcoin would qualify as their trade or business—to write off more of their expenses now that the deduction has been eliminated.
+Even so, Tyra said he’s had many clients calling to ask if they should re-characterize themselves as traders—meaning that buying and selling bitcoin qualifies as their trade or business—to write off more of their expenses now that the deduction has been eliminated.
 Under this scenario, those expenses are fully deductible, not subject to a 2 percent requirement.

-Vandrew took a different view on the self-employment tax issue.
+Vandrew took a slightly different view.
 “The only guidance on whether your trading qualifies as you as a ‘trader’ rather than an ‘investor’ is IRS Tax Topic 429, which doesn’t reference whether cryptocurrency traders can qualify as ‘traders,’” he said.

 Tax Topic No. 429 says a securities trader isn’t subject to self-employment tax on the gains and losses that result from selling securities.